 Smart Features That Millennials Want In Their Homes

 Selling to Millennials is becoming a more likely possibility as time goes on and they want Home Technology.
 This age bracket wants smart features in their homes.
 Try some of these ideas if you’re selling your house and wonder what you can do to attract more buyers.
-Have you thought about all the Millennials that want to buy homes?
-Millennials are the kids that were born with a cell phone in their mouths, they’ve always had internet and social media is their version of the telephone.
+Have you thought about all the Millennials that are now buying their first home?
+Millennials are the kids born with a cell phone at their mouth, they’ve always had the internet, and social media is their version of the telephone.

-In the Las Vegas Valley, most millennials rent rooms, apartments, or share rental houses with others saving for a down payment.
+In the Las Vegas Valley, most millennials rent rooms, apartments or share rental houses with others saving for a down payment.
 That’s a lot of potential home buyers who get raises, start their own businesses, and have parents and grandparents to ask for down payment monies.

 How Can Your House Catch The Attention Of The Millennial Homebuyers?

 This generation wants to buy homes- after all, it’s the American Dream.
-These young home buyers are reluctant because the large down payment needed and many have student loan debt.
-Real estate has been a great investment for their parents and grandparents and with interest rates below 4%- Wow!
+These young home buyers are reluctant because of the large down payment needed, and many have student loan debt.
+Real estate has been a great investment for their parents and grandparents, and with interest rates below 4%- Wow!
 Now is the time to ask relatives for down-payment help or partnerships.

 Nevada has two great programs that many Millennials can take advantage of.
-The Home Is Possible and the Home At Last Programs are currently what’s available which are down payment assistance programs.
-Programs always change so call us to check on current availability if you or a family member are looking for a program.
+The Home Is Possible and the Home At Last Programs are currently available, which are down payment assistance programs.
+Programs always change, so call us to check on current availability if you or a family member are looking for a program.
 We advertise them frequently.

 There are loan programs designed for graduating college students with jobs, where the loan qualification guidelines are different- accounting for their future raises.
 The State of Nevada frequently has “State Money” programs to help people get into a first house.
-State Money is tough to know when it’s starting and then the program ends abruptly when funds are depleted.
-If you are interested in State Money, let us know and we can keep you informed.
+The problem with State Money is that it is tough to know when it’s starting, and then the program ends abruptly when funds are depleted.
+If you are interested in State Money, let us know, and we can keep you informed.

 To encourage millennials to step up with an offer on your house, they need to see the value for their money.
 Once you are priced right- in a reasonable “first or second-time homebuyer” price range, keep in mind that most people buy a home based on emotion.

 One of the best ways to get your home ready for selling to millennials is to add some smart home technology features to your home.
 Your goal is to fascinate, engage, and convince younger buyers that your home fits them best.
-Many people are unable to imagine possibilities so put it in front of them.
+Many people are unable to imagine possibilities so put them in front of them.

-- Smart Thermostats- Smart thermostats are programmable but also allow the temperature to be changed as they are driving home on their phones.
-In Las Vegas, that means big savings on their power and gas bills.
-Easy to change out.
-Today’s technology senses whether a person is home or away and will also self- adjust the temperatures.
-Besides, turning the temperature up or down while still lying in bed is very attractive.
+- Smart Thermostats and Sensors- Smart thermostats are programmable and allow the temperature to be changed as they drive home or lie in bed from their phones.
+In Las Vegas, that means big savings on their power and gas bills and easy to change out.

 - Smart Smoke Detectors- Did you know that today’s smoke detectors can tell the difference between smoke and bacon frying?
 If you’ve ever had a shower’s steam set off a smoke detector, you get it.
 Modern smoke detectors also monitor carbon dioxide and air quality in your home.
 In case of an emergency, an alert is sent to the homeowner’s phone or tablet.
 The new smoke detectors are $35-$50 each, and they grab a persons’ interest that’s into home technology.

 - Video Doorbells- Answering the door from your phone is a great thing – especially when you are not at home.
-The doorbells start at $99 and can be invaluable- especially when your home is for sale.
+Ring Doorbells now start at $59 and can be invaluable- especially when your home is for sale.
 Not only will these doorbells attract buyers, but they will also let you know when your home is being shown.
-You’ll see people coming and going for a showing and you’ll know how long they stay inside.
+You’ll see people coming and going for a showing, and you’ll know how long they stay inside.
 You’ll also know many other things too…

 - Smart Doors and Locks- This is the day of garage door openers programmed to your phone- no remote necessary.
 There are garage passcodes, and what?
 A metal door key?
-Being able to use a keypad code without a phone or giving a friend a one-time use code is very attractive.
-Smart door handles at Home Depot range from $49 for a basic keypad lock to $271 for keypad and fingerprint access.
+Using a keypad code without a phone or giving a friend a one-time use code is very attractive.
+Smart door handles or locks are available at Home Depot, ranging from $49 for a basic keypad lock to $271 for keypad and fingerprint access.
 I notice younger people smile when they see keypads at the front door.
-Note- if you’re going to get a new doorknob, try to find one that covers the existing footprint so you can possibly avoid painting the front door.
+Note- if you’re going to get a new doorknob, try to find one that covers the existing footprint so you can avoid painting the front door.

-- Cameras- adding cameras looks good however, most people figure that they don’t stay.
+- Cameras- adding cameras looks good; however, most people figure that they don’t stay.
 If you intend to leave your security system, put it in the listing.
-When a security system is leased and you need to pass on the lease, if someone has high qualifying ratios, the lease will count against them.
+When a security system is leased, sometimes, you need to pass on the lease.
+If someone has high qualifying ratios, the lease will count against them.

 If your home is not for sale yet, consider doing these things when something breaks or if you would use these features.